taywanxin/bigDataAnalytics/README.md

-# bigDataAnalytics
+# Big Data Analytics in the Cloud
-MapReduce and non-mapReduce algorithms
+MapReduce and non-MapReduce algorithms